 Any incident brought to the attention of any member of the Planning Board MUST be recorded regardless of that member’s opinion on the significance of the event.
 The record must be transferred into the holding of the current Safer Spaces Director.
 Two forms have been created for this purpose.
 Blank copies of these forms will be kept in the cash box for use as needed.
-The long form must be used in any instance in which there is potential for legal action (any major offense, excessive consumption of alcohol, anytime 911 is called), whether or not the potential legal action includes CB itself.
+All reports in which legal action is possible should be taken by the SSD themself when possible, and should use the long form (any major offense, excessive consumption of alcohol, anytime 911 is called), whether or not the potential legal action includes CB itself.
 In cases where legal action is not reasonably likely (most minor offenses), the short form may be used.
 If in doubt, staff may ask the SSD which form to use, or use the long form.

 Completed reports are to be kept in the cash box in a privacy envelope designated for their storage, which must be sealed and dated by the end of the event.